jasmanysanchez/for-django-projects/README.md

 #### _ModeloBase_
 Inherited from `NormalModel`, add new fields in model as `fecha_registro -> models.DateTimeField` and `sin_eliminar -> models.BooleanField`.

+#### _FormException_
+Custom exception that is used to handle errors in forms in a Django application.

+The class constructor accepts three parameters: `form`, `prefix`, and `suffix`. form can be a Django form object or a list/tuple of Django form objects. prefix and suffix are used to add a prefix and suffix respectively to the form field names in case a specific field needs to be identified that has generated an error.

+In the constructor, the superclass `Exception` constructor is called to initialize the error message.
+Then, a check is performed to determine whether form is a list/tuple or a single Django form object.

+If form is a list/tuple, each form object is looped over and information about the errors for each field is collected and added to a list called self.errors.

+If form is a single Django form object, information about the field errors is collected and added to the self.errors list.
+In both cases, the provided prefix and suffix are used to identify the specific field that has generated the error.

+Then, a dictionary self.dict_error is created that contains information about the form error.
+This dictionary has the following keys:

+- `error`: a boolean value indicating whether there has been an error in the form.
+- `form`: a list of dictionaries containing information about the form field errors.
+Each dictionary has two keys: the field name and an error message.
+- `message`: a general error message that is displayed in case a specific field that has generated an error cannot be identified.
+- `alerta`: an HTML text string containing custom alert messages.
+These messages are displayed in case specific errors that are defined in a dictionary called `settings.CONSTRAINT_MSG` in the Django application configurations are detected.

 ## License

 MIT